dsohk/rancher-devsecops-workshop/docs/part-2.md

 During the Pipeline build stage, you can also toggle to Rancher UI to see the container spining up & terminating once the job is done,

 In Rancher UI, Toggle to `devsecops` cluster.
-Click on `Cluster Explorer` & in `Pods` section you can see the progress of Jenkins jobs.
+Click on `Cluster Explorer` & in `Pods` section you can see the progress of Jenkins jobs under Jenkins Namespace.

 Below images illustrates the Jenkins pipeline has successfully create the pods & later you can see it getting terminated once the job is completed successfully